James G. Blaine Mansion: Original owner

 James G. Blaine (1830–1893) was a teacher and newspaper publisher from Pennsylvania who became wealthy from investments in coal mines.
 He and his family moved to Maine in the 1850s and it was here where Blaine became active in politics.
 He served as a delegate to the first Republican National Convention in 1856.
 Two years later Blaine was elected to the Maine House of Representatives and became chairman of the Maine Republican Party in 1859.
 As a fervent supporter of President Abraham Lincoln during the Civil War, Blaine was involved with organizing assistance to local soldiers from the Union Army.
 It was during the early years of the war when Blaine was elected Speaker of the Maine House of Representatives.

 Blaine was elected to Congress in 1863 as a Representative.
 Six years later he was elected Speaker of the House by an overwhelming margin.
 He remained as Speaker until the Republican Party lost control of the House in the 1874 and 1875 elections.
 Blaine narrowly lost the nomination at the 1876 Republican National Convention to be the Republican presidential nominee.
 That same year he was appointed to the US Senate where he served until being offered the role of US Secretary of State in 1881.
 He stepped down from this role a few months after President James A. Garfield was assassinated.

 He lost another party presidential nomination at the 1880 Republican National Convention but was successful at the 1884 Republican National Convention, where he defeated President Chester A. Arthur.
 In the general election, Blaine narrowly lost to President Grover Cleveland.
 After President Benjamin Harrison was elected to office, he offered Blaine the position of US Secretary of State.
 Blaine served in this role until 1892.
-Following the deaths of his wife and three of his children, and due to his own failing health, Blaine retired in 1892 and he died the following year.
+Following the deaths of his wife and three of his children, and due to his own failing health, Blaine retired in 1892; he died the following year.